How to Configure a Basic DHCPv4 Server

 Excluding IPv4 Addresses

 The router configured as the DHCPv4 server assigns all IPv4 addresses in an address pool unless configured to exclude specific addresses.
 Typically, some IPv4 addresses in a pool are assigned to network devices manually.
 So, these addresses should be excluded from being assigned by the DHCPv4 server.
-To exclude particular addresses from being assigned by DHCPv4, use the following command.
+Use the following command to exclude particular addresses from being assigned by DHCPv4.

 ip dhcp excluded-address <FIRST_IP LAST_IP>

-We can exclude a single address or a range of addresses using the first address and last address of the range.
-The addresses assigned to the router must be excluded including the servers, printers, and other devices that have been manually configured.
+We can exclude a single address or a range of addresses using the first and last addresses of the range.
+The addresses assigned to the router, including the servers, printers, and other devices that have been manually configured, must be excluded.

 Creating a DHCPv4 Pool

-After Excluding IP addresses create and define an IPv4 addresses pool to assign.
+After Excluding IP addresses, create and define an IPv4 address pool to assign.
 The command for creating a DHCPv4 pool is ip dhcp pool <pool-name>.
 Create a pool with a meaningful name.
 The ip dhcp pool will also put the router into configuration mode.
 The prompt of the DHCPv4 mode is Router(dhcp-config)#.

 Configuring other network Parameters

-After creating a DHCPv4 pool and enter into the DHCPv4 mode, we configure several parameters.
+We configure several parameters after creating a DHCPv4 pool and entering it into DHCPv4 mode.
 Some of these parameters are optional, while others must be configured.
 The address pool and default gateway router must be configured.
-The DNS server, domain name, DHCP lease duration and NetBIOS Wins server configuration are optional.
-The command for these parameters are the following:
+The DNS server, domain name, DHCP lease duration, and NetBIOS Wins server configuration are optional.
+The command for these parameters is the following:

 Router(dhcp-config)# network <netwowrk address>